Torfkopp/masterarbeit/chapters/basics/ai/ml.typ

 Machine learning encompasses several types of learning paradigms, each suited to different types of problems and data: @goodfellow2016deep

 #heading(outlined: false, bookmarked: false, level: 5, numbering: none)[Supervised Learning]
-In supervised learning, the algorithm is trained on a labeled dataset, which means that each training example is paired with an output label.
+In supervised learning, the algorithm is trained on a labelled dataset, which means that each training example is paired with an output label.
 The goal is to learn a mapping from inputs to outputs that can be used to predict the labels of new, unseen data.
 Common supervised learning algorithms include linear regression, decision trees, and neural networks.

 #heading(outlined: false, bookmarked: false, level: 5, numbering: none)[Unsupervised Learning]
-Unsupervised learning deals with unlabeled data.
+Unsupervised learning deals with unlabelled data.
 The algorithm's goal is to identify underlying patterns or structures in the data without any specific guidance.
 Techniques such as clustering (e.g. k-means) and dimensionality reduction (e.g. principal component analysis) are typical examples of unsupervised learning.

 #heading(outlined: false, bookmarked: false, level: 5, numbering: none)[Semi-supervised Learning]
-This approach combines both labeled and unlabeled data to improve learning accuracy.
+This approach combines both labelled and unlabelled data to improve learning accuracy.
 It is particularly useful when labeling data is expensive or time-consuming.

 #heading(outlined: false, bookmarked: false, level: 5, numbering: none)[Reinforcement Learning]
 In reinforcement learning, an agent interacts with an environment and learns to make decisions by receiving rewards or penalties.
 The agent's objective is to maximise cumulative rewards over time.
 This paradigm is often applied in robotics, game playing, and autonomous systems.